Skip to content

 To interact with or display third-party content, we need your consent.

-As in the original, there are two parallel plots, one for Leon S. Kennedy and one for Claire Redfield.
-Two playthroughs are a must to see everything and to temporarily put a stop to the dubious Umbrella Corporation.
+As with the original, there are two parallel plots, one for Leon S. Kennedy and one for Claire Redfield.
+Two playthroughs are therefore mandatory to see everything once and to at least temporarily put a stop to the dubious Umbrella Corporation.

 Silent Hill 2

-Whether original or remake doesn’t make a big difference with “Silent Hill 2” compared to “Resident Evil 2,” which is why we simply recommend both—though the reinterpretation is likely more widely available and technically much more polished.
-However, graphics are secondary in this Konami classic.
-What matters is the incredibly dense atmosphere, unmatched in the horror game genre.
+Whether original or remake doesn’t make a big difference with “Silent Hill 2” compared to “Resident Evil 2,” which is why we simply recommend both–although the reinterpretation is likely to be more widely available and technically much more polished.
+However, the graphics in this classic from Konami are only secondary.
+What matters is the extremely dense atmosphere, which is unparalleled in the horror game genre.

 Youtube placeholder